NELLIE: A Neuro-Symbolic Inference Engine for Grounded, Compositional, and Explainable Reasoning: Overview of Approach

+Thus, for the \textsc{RuleGen} predicate in rule 2, half of the $f_1 , f_2$ candidates are sampled from the DRG conditioned on $h$ plus a template that cues the model to reflect the syntax of a WorldTree table.
+We train the DRG to accept any masked infilling template (e.g. \textit{\textless mask\textgreater is a kind of \textless mask\textgreater }, akin to those used to pretrain LMs~\cite{lewis-etal-2019-bart,raffel-etal-2020-exploring}), and propose decompositions whose first fact reflects the template's syntax.
+We thus create a $h, t_1 \rightarrow f_1, f_2$ model.
+We feed the model templates drawn from WorldTree's tables, {guiding it towards proof steps more likely to be grounded in the factbase.} A sample of the 150 templates can be found in \autoref{fig:templates} (a larger list is shown in \S\ref{app:templates}).
+We reuse the same model for non-template-conditioned generation by feeding it an empty template.
+In practice, we make two generation calls: one samples $m$ free-generated candidates, and a second samples $n$ candidates for each of $n_t$ templates.

+\paragraph{Template Selection} WorldTree is a diverse corpus, containing tables that are specific to a particular subset of science problems (e.g. the ``Predator-Prey'' table).
+As conditioning on dozens of templates can be computationally expensive, we introduce a \textit{case-based reasoning}~\cite{schank-1983-dynamic,das-etal-2021-case} approach that selects relevant templates for a given hypothesis.
+We construct an Okapi-BM25~\cite{jones-etal-2000} retrieval index over {questions} from the WorldTree QA training set to obtain the most lexically similar items to a query.
+At inference time, we select the top-$k$ most similar questions to the query and take as our template subset the tables of the questions' annotated facts.

-\paragraph{Retrieval Conditioned Generation} In 2b, rather than rely upon the model to generate a pair of decomposition statments, we \textit{immediately ground} half of the antecedent by choosing $f_1$ to be a fact retrieved directly from the factbase using the \textsc{Retrieve} predicate.
-We have the generator {force decode} $f_1$ before producing $f_2$ as normal via nucleus sampling.
-When \sysname{} uses rule 2a, the unification score equals the minimum of the scores for $\textsc{Prove}(f_1)$ and $\textsc{Prove}(f_2)$.
-For 2b, since $f_1$ is retrieved, the score equals that of $\textsc{Prove}(f_2)$.
+\paragraph{Retrieval Conditioned Generation (RCG)} In rule 3, rather than generate a pair of subqueries, we \textit{immediately ground} half of the antecedent by choosing as $f_1$ a fact retrieved directly from the corpus.
+We have the DRG {force decode} $f_1$ before generating $f_2$ as normal, then recur only on $f_2$.

-\paragraph{Filters} As stochastic sampling from language models is a particularly noisy process, a large fraction of generated candidates are invalid, meaning that the generated facts would not, even if themselves proved, compositionally entail $h$.\footnote{This is notably different from the case in which the generated facts are false or unprovable under Prolog's closed world assumption.
-A decomposition into two false facts that do, technically entail $h$, would be a valid inference hop, e.g. \textit{a robin is a bird. $\Leftarrow$ a robin is a dax; all daxes are birds}, even if the hop is ill-fated with respect to a KB-grounded proof search. \citet{dalvi-etal-2022-towards} explore this problem in further detail.} Accordingly, we introduce a suite of compositional entailment verifiers~\cite{khot-etal-2020-qasc,jhamtani-clark-2020-learning} that function analogously to the retrieval module's, the models are trained specifically to validate compositional entailment.